Federal Student Loan Default

 - Income-Contingent Repayment (ICR)

 These plans base your monthly payments on your income and household size.
-The Education Department has a backlog in processing IDR applications so be prepared for a delay and long wait times when you call your loan servicer.
+The Department of Education has a backlog in processing IDR applications, so be prepared for a delay and long wait times when you call your loan servicer.

 Even if your student loans are delinquent or in default, it’s not too late—there are proven ways to get back on track.
 AARP Foundation hosts a webinar series on aging with student loan debt.
 If you want to learn more watch the recordings or register for any of our upcoming webinars.